Andrei9383/instagram-bot/README.md

-# Instagram Bot - Simplified with instagrapi
+# Instagram AI Summarizer Bot

 A streamlined Instagram bot that automatically processes shared posts/reels, generates AI summaries, and saves them to Notion using the reliable `instagrapi` framework.